 - Event-driven delivery of data based on identification of a relevant event

-- Intermediate-complexity transformations, such as lookup and replace operations, aggregations, summarizations, deterministic matching, and the management of slowly changing dimensions
+- Transformations of intermediate complexity, such as look-up and replace operations, aggregations, summarizations, deterministic matching and the management of slowly changing dimensions

 - Complex transformations, such as sophisticated parsing operations on free-form text and rich media